On the Convergence of Approximate Message Passing with Arbitrary Matrices

-However, in recent years, there has also been considerable interest in approximate message passing (AMP) methods that apply Gaussian and quadratic approximations to loopy belief propagation (BP) in graphical models \cite{DonohoMM:09,DonohoMM:10-ITW1,DonohoMM:10-ITW2,Rangan:10-CISS,Rangan:10arXiv-GAMP,Rangan:11-ISIT}.
+In recent years, however, there has also been considerable interest in approximate message passing (AMP) methods that apply Gaussian and quadratic approximations to loopy belief propagation (BP) in graphical models \cite{DonohoMM:09,DonohoMM:10-ITW1,Rangan:11-ISIT}.
 AMP applied to max-sum loopy BP produces a sequence of estimates that approximate $\xbfhat\MAP$, while AMP applied to sum-product loopy BP produces a sequence of estimates that approximate $\xbfhat\MMSE$.
-In the large-system limit (i.e., $m,n\rightarrow\infty$ for constant $m/n$) under i.i.d sub-Gaussian $\Abf$, AMP methods are characterized by a state evolution whose fixed points, when unique, coincide with $\xbfhat\MAP$ or $\xbfhat\MMSE$ \cite{BayatiM:11,JavMon:12-arXiv}.
-In addition, for large but finite-sized i.i.d. matrices, simulations suggest that AMP methods converge very quickly to near-optimal solutions.
+For zero-mean i.i.d.\ sub-Gaussian $\Abf$ in the large-system limit (i.e., $m,n\rightarrow\infty$ with fixed $m/n$), AMP methods are characterized by a state evolution whose fixed points, when unique, coincide with $\xbfhat\MAP$ or $\xbfhat\MMSE$ \cite{BayatiM:11,javanmard2013state,BayLelMon:15}.
+In addition, for large but finite-sized i.i.d.\ Gaussian matrices, recent work \cite{rush2016finite} shows that AMP is close to Bayes-optimal.

-Unfortunately, a rigorous characterization of AMP for generic finite-dimensional $\Abf$ remains lacking.
-The recent paper \cite{RanSRFC:13-ISIT} studied the fixed-points of the generalized AMP (GAMP) algorithm from \cite{Rangan:10arXiv-GAMP,Rangan:11-ISIT}.
-There, it was established that the fixed points of max-sum GAMP coincide with the critical points of the optimization objective in \eqref{eq:MAP}, and the fixed points of sum-product GAMP are critical points of a certain free-energy optimization analogous to the results in \cite{YedidiaFW:03}.
-However, the paper did not discuss the convergence of the algorithm to those fixed points.
-Indeed, similar to other loopy BP algorithms, GAMP may diverge.
-In fact, a recent work \cite{caltagirone2014convergence} has shown that GAMP can diverge with apparently benign matrices and the divergence can, in fact, be predicted via a state evolution analysis.
+Unfortunately, a rigorous characterization of AMP for generic $\Abf$ remains lacking.
+The recent papers \cite{RanSRFC:13-ISIT,Krzakala:14-ISITbethe} studied the fixed-points of the generalized AMP (GAMP) algorithm from \cite{Rangan:11-ISIT} for generic $\Abf$.
+In \cite{RanSRFC:13-ISIT}, it was established that the fixed points of max-sum GAMP coincide with the critical points of the optimization objective in \eqref{eq:MAP}.
+Similarly, \cite{RanSRFC:13-ISIT,Krzakala:14-ISITbethe} established that the fixed points of sum-product GAMP are critical points of a large-system version of the Bethe free energy from \cite{YedidiaFW:03}.
+However, the papers \cite{RanSRFC:13-ISIT,Krzakala:14-ISITbethe} did not discuss the convergence of the algorithm to those fixed points.
+Indeed, similar to other loopy BP algorithms, GAMP may diverge, as demonstrated for mildly ill-conditioned $\Abf$ in \cite{Vila:ICASSP:15}.
+Likewise, \cite{Caltagirone:14-ISIT} showed that AMP can diverge with non-zero-mean i.i.d.\ Gaussian $\Abf$ and the divergence can, in fact, be predicted via a state-evolution analysis.